masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

 - [FastText](https://fasttext.cc/): generalization of word2vec.
 Takes all character n-grams (for example, n from 3 to 6) for each word and learns an embedding for each n-gram.
 The logistic regressor is fed with a vector created as the sum of the embeddings found in a word.
 Complexity reduction is achieved by using hashing techniques after random projection.
   - Advantages: faster, also models words outside our dictionary (OOV, out-of-vocabulary words).
 Usually works well for small datasets.
 Word2vec is preferable in large datasets.

-Short document embedding (phrases, tweets, etc.)
+Short document embedding (paragraphs, phrases, tweets, etc.)
 - Latent Semantic Analysis
-- Word embedding combinations
+- Word embedding combinations: use the average of all the word embeddings in a document
-- Doc2Vec
+- Doc2Vec: it learns embeddings for both the document (paragraph, etc.) and words in the document

 Embeddings can be evaluated:
 - Extrinsically: based on the performance of another task using the embedding being evaluated